 Imagine a world without bees.
 Not only would it be less colourful — with fewer wildflowers and flowering plants — it would be less fruitful as well.
 A world without bees would mean a world where the food supply would be significantly diminished.
 Global bee researcher Laurence Packer estimates that bees are responsible for 1/3 of our food supply.

 Accompanying information about the history, social structure and science behind the world of bees and honey are conservation activities to make the world a place where hives of bees can thrive.
-See this book’s table of contents.

 Order